guitarpicva/PicoKeyer/README.md

-Copyright 2022 GrizzWorks, LLC - All Rights Reserved Pico Keyer
+Copyright 2022 GrizzWorks, LLC - All Rights Reserved

+Pico Keyer

+PicoKeyer is shared in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Pico Keyer is a simple Morse code keyer project to demonstrate how to use a GPIO on the RPi Pico microcontroller to key a radio